"An excellently rounded introduction by an eminent Shinto scholar."--Library Journal

-In its general aspects Shinto is more than a religious faith.
-It is an amalgam of attitudes, ideas, and ways of doing things that through two millennia and more have become an integral part of the way of the Japanese people.
-Shinto is both a personal faith in the kami—objects of worship in Shinto and an honorific for noble, sacred spirits—and a communal way of life according to the mind of the kami.
+In its general aspects, Shinto is more than a religious faith.
+It is an amalgam of attitudes, ideas, and ways of doing things that through two millennia and more have become an integral part of the manner of the Japanese people.
+Shinto is both a personal faith in the kami--objects of worship in Shinto and an honorific for noble, sacred spirits--and a communal way of life according to the mind of the kami.
 This introduction unveils Shinto's spiritual characteristics and discusses the architecture and function of Shinto shrines.
 Further examination of Shinto's lively festivals, worship, music, and sacred regalia illustrates Shinto's influence on all levels of Japanese life.